theacodes/blog.thea.codes/srcs/genesynth-part-4-cleaning-up-the-noise-in-synth-audio-amplifier.md

 ## Results

 Other than a few hiccups with a bad capacitor on the motherboard, this worked out extremely well.
 The audio amplifier is dead silent when idle and provides crystal clear audio from the synthesizer chip.
-You can even distinctly hear the noise from the YM2612's 9-bit DAC.
+You can even distinctly hear the characteristic artifacts and distortion from the YM2612's 9-bit DAC.
 Take a listen to this clip:

 <iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/524990358%3Fsecret_token%3Ds-vg1gD&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>